Keto English Muffin (1 Minute in the Microwave)

 These Keto English Muffins are just as good, if not better, than traditional store-bought muffins that are loaded with carbs.
 They’re gluten-free and contain only 4 net carbs per muffin.
 If that wasn’t enough they’re super yummy and have a moist, fluffy texture.
 Use them to elevate your breakfast routine and stay on track with your health goals.

 I recently started a keto diet and am loving the results.
 What I’m not loving so far…missing my favorite guilty-pleasure foods, such as french fries, and traditional pizzas and burgers.
-However, I’m learning there’s plenty of guilt-free, keto substitutes to carb-heavy foods, such as these Keto English Muffins.
+However, I’m learning there’s plenty of guilt-free, keto substitutes to carb-heavy foods, like keto cheese burgers and this time I will try these Keto English Muffins.

 These from-scratch, low-carb biscuits are super easy and are ready in only one minute in the microwave.
 Even those on a busy schedule can add these into their weekday morning routine.